-Over 88 potential farm sites with a combination of 1,544 available acres have been identified and are listed in an NESFP database.
-The database is available to all farmers enrolled in, or who have been enrolled in, any NESFP program.
-The 45 farmers who have graduated the initial training course since 2004 have the option of accessing the NESFP farmland files if they wish.
+The NESFP farmland database can be made available to all farmers enrolled in, or who have been enrolled in, any NESFP program.
+Over 55 farmers have graduated the initial training course since 2004, and all 55 of those individuals have the option of accessing the NESFP farmland files if they wish.
 The sites vary in ownership, geography, suitability, resources, and remediation needs.
-NESFP has been working with conservation organizations such as The Trustees of Reservations, various town Conservation Commissions, private land owners and many real estate agents to identify land that is suitable for farming and is located in eastern and central Massachusetts, close to urban centers where participants reside.
+NESFP has been working with conservation organizations such as The Trustees of Reservations, various town Conservation Commissions, private land owners and many real estate agents to identify land that is suitable for farming and located in eastern and central Massachusetts.

 In 2005 NESFP will set up a centralized facility to improve handling, washing, storage, cooling, packaging, and transportation for use by 20-25 NESFP farmers in the Lowell / Dracut area, and assist 10-15 farmers in other areas to access similar facilities.
 NESFP and 12 farmers will initiate a marketing cooperative that will distribute products to both retail and wholesale outlets.

-During the summers of 2006 and 2006, NESFP set up a centralized facility for post-harvest washing, packaging, cooling and transportation at its Richardson Farm site in Dracut, MA.
-The new washing facility is easily accessible to most participants in the NESFP program and is designed so that the farmers can wash large (or small) quantities of vegetables in a cool, shaded area.
+Post-Harvest Facilities: During the summer of 2005, NESFP set up a centralized facility for post-harvest washing, packaging, cooling and transportation at its Richardson’s Dairy Farm site in Dracut, MA.
+The washing facility is easily accessible to most participants in the NESFP program and is designed so that the farmers can wash large (or small) quantities of vegetables in a cool, shaded area.
 Adequate space is available to then drain and package the vegetables.
-The cooler unit, which abuts the washing station, is located close-by so that the farmers can immediately place their clean, packaged products in a temperature-controlled facility.
-The NESFP produce transport van is parked at the Richardson’s Farm site, so that when the farmers are finished with their post harvest washing, packaging, and cooling, the transport van is readily accessible.
-Eleven NESFP farmers directly benefited from this station in 2006 and many used it regularly.
+The cooler unit, which abuts the washing station, is located close-by so that the farmers can immediately place their clean, packaged product in a temperature-controlled facility.
+The NESFP produce transport van is parked at the Richardson’s Dairy Farm site, so that when the farmers are finished with their post-harvest washing, packaging, and cooling, the transport van is readily accessible.
+11 NESFP farmers directly benefited from this station in 2006 and many used it regularly.